aws-samples/data-disposal-with-deleting-key-sample/README.md

 Schedule deletion of a KMS CMK associated with an object in S3 bucket at the same time as S3 bucket deletion.

+**Caution: NOT to specify the resource you are using during the test as the specified S3 Bucket and CMK will be deleted.**

 <img src="./architecture.png" whdth=500>

 # premise